Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Shave WITH the Grain

 Against-the-grain shaving can cut hair below skin level, increasing ingrown risk.
-Map your hair growth direction and shave in that direction.
+Map your hair growth direction.

 Light Pressure, Single Pass

 Don't press hard or go over the same spot multiple times.
-One light pass per area helps minimize irritation.
+One light pass per area minimizes irritation.

 Post-Shave Treatment